 "I didn't know about this ACEs.
 I am glad I can now understand certain situations."
-Trainee

-"Understanding further that there is no quick fix and that every child's experiences are very different" Trainee understand what trauma/ACE-informed practices are; everyone has a part to play in supporting individuals who are experiencing trauma; agencies should work together to prevent and mitigate ACEs and related trauma; training on ACEs is important; and, it is worthwhile to change the way we work with individuals who have ACEs (Figure 3).
+Trainee professionals/staff/workers to understand what trauma/ACE-informed practices are; everyone has a part to play in supporting individuals who are experiencing trauma; agencies should work together to prevent and mitigate ACEs and related trauma; training on ACEs is important; and, it is worthwhile to change the way we work with individuals who have ACEs (Figure 3).